atlarge-research/opendc/opendc-experiments/opendc-experiments-radice/README.md

 ## Generating the Experimental Data
 This section describes how you can replicate the experimental results yourself.
+If you are only interested in generating the plots or exploring the data, refer to [Plotting the Results](#Plotting-the-Results).

 ### Prerequisites
 In order to run the experiments, make sure you have the following software installed on your machine: